vigetlabs/blendid/README.md

 `path-config.json`

-File structure is configued through a **config/path-config.json** file.
+File structure is configured through a **config/path-config.json** file.
 This file is JSON so that other platforms like Ruby or PHP can easily read it in and use it to build asset path helpers for replacing hashed filenames in production.

 This file specifies the `src` and `dest` root directories, and `src` and `dest` for each task, relative to the configured root.

-A minimal setup might look someting like this:
+A minimal setup might look something like this:

 ```json
 {